 From our perspective, Mid-Tier gold producers are the most exciting opportunity for investors.
 These companies are revenue-positive and have projects large enough to warrant proper attention.
 As well, mid-tier producers are often the focus of acquisition speculation from the major producers, all of which combines to make these gold stocks among the more attractive options.

 These companies are mature enough they have surpassed their junior brethren.
 As stand-alone operations, mid-tier producers are often focused on a single project (which can be a double-edged sword).
 Look for companies that have 43-101 compliant reserve numbers and promising resource calculations.

 The word ‘speculative’ pretty much says it all.

 Regardless of gold prices, the prospect for consolidation or acquisition is a real possibility.
 Most junior mining stocks realize that growing into a major producer is a long shot at best.
 Their most likely prospect for success is to either:

 Speculating on potential acquisition targets is different from industry consolidation of the majors.
 The junior markets exist primarily because they fuel speculative acquisition targets.

-There is strong belief in the sector that acquisition fuels further acquisition.
+There is a strong belief in the sector that acquisition fuels further acquisition.
 When a major or mid-tier make a move to acquire an asset, it creates pressure for competitors to follow suit.
 This is a risky strategy and not for the inexperienced or passive investor.

 13. Major Gold Producers

 Buying shares of a major gold producer is the most logical way to find an equity position to track gold.
 Majors are responsible for the majority of global gold annual production.
-They control the vast majority of in ground gold assets, worth billions of dollars.
+They control the vast majority of in-ground gold assets, worth billions of dollars.